MarcosFP97/information-seeking-health/README.md

-# llm-health-advice-evaluation
-Evaluation of Generative Models Reliability to Obtain Medical Advice
+# Evaluation of Generative Models Reliability to Obtain Medical Advice